cortexproject/cortex-helm-chart/docs/guides/migrate_to_zone_aware_replication.markdown

 - Autoscaling is disabled (autoscaling is not supported for zone-aware ingesters)
 - `podManagementPolicy` is "OrderedReady" (default), not "Parallel" (OrderedReady creates pods consecutively when scaling up or down)
 - `frontend_address` is set in the ruler config (make the ruler read from the queriers, not directly from the ingesters.
 Otherwise, recording and alerting rules may not be evaluated correctly during migration)
+- The replication factor and the number of zones are at least 3 and the replication factor is not larger than the number of zones

 ## Migration steps